Start9Labs/nostr-rs-relay-startos/instructions.md

 config so that you have the best chance of avoiding this risk, but you are on your own here.

-## Using your relay
+## Connecting to your relay

 ### All platforms

-1. Follow instructions to ensure your computer or phone is running Tor: https://docs.start9.com/latest/guides/device-guides/
+1. Ensure your computer or phone is running Tor: https://docs.start9.com/latest/guides/device-guides/
-2. Go into Properties, copy your `Nostr Relay Websocket URL` (e.g.
+2. In Nostr Properties, copy your `Nostr Relay Websocket URL` (e.g.
-   `ws://<address>.onion`), and paste it into your Nostr client.
+   `ws://<address>.onion`), and paste it into your Nostr client relay list.

-(Note, the `wss://<address>.local` URL is included in Properties as well.
-We don't recommend using this interface for anything other than sanity checking that your relay works and is listening for events.
-Obvioulsy no one will be able to access your .local URL except yourself and anyone else connected to the same LAN.
-But, it's your server, and we don't want to tell our users what to do.)
+*Note: there is also a Local (e.g. `wss://<address>.local`) URL is included in Properties.
+We do not recommend using this interface except to sanity check that your relay working in certain cases.
+No one will be able to access your .local URL except you and anyone else connected to the same LAN.

-### Using Firefox with a web client
+### Using Firefox with Iris or another web client

-- Ensure that you configure [Firefox to use Tor](https://docs.start9.com/latest/guides/device-guides/) based on your platform.
+- Ensure that you have [configured Firefox for Tor](https://docs.start9.com/latest/guides/device-guides/)
-- In Firefox's `about:config` settings, make sure the `network.websocket.allowInsecureFromHTTPS` option is set to `true`.
-This will enable you to utilize your relays `ws://<address>.onion` address.
+- Go into Firefox `about:config` and set `network.websocket.allowInsecureFromHTTPS` to `true`.
+This is necessary to access you `ws://` URL, since Tor does not use `wss://`

 ### Testing your relay (requires SSH)